- What is individual personal counseling?

 To make an initial appointment with a counselor, call 718-960-8761 or stop by the Counseling Center, located next to the Library in the Old Gym Building, Room 114 on the first floor.

+When services are requested students will be scheduled to complete paperwork and will be seen by a counselor for a brief Screening Appointment.
+20 minutes will be needed to complete this application for services.
+This appointment can either be scheduled or happen immediately.
 At your initial appointment, you will be asked a few questions related to your present concerns.
-It will probably take one or two sessions to understand your priorities.
-During these sessions, your counselor should be able to offer you initial impressions of what the work will include, establish goals for counseling, and the approximate number of sessions you will attend.
+Your screening counselor will assess your needs and schedule you for either Coaching or Personal Counseling.
+Over the next few sessions your counselor should be able to offer you initial impressions of what the work will include, establish goals for counseling, and the approximate number of sessions you will attend.
 These sessions will help both you and the counselor decide how the Counseling Center services can best help you, or if an outside referral to a community agency is necessary.

 This depends on your individual needs and the counseling plan you have developed with your counselor.
 Although we do not limit the number of sessions a student can have during an academic year, we emphasize a short-term counseling focus.
-Sessions are typically scheduled weekly or bi-weekly, and range from a half hour to forty minutes, depending on your individual needs.
-Much of our focus is on helping you reach your academic goals and working with the challenges to that process.
+Sessions are typically scheduled weekly or bi-weekly, and last forty-five minutes.
+Much of our focus is on helping you reach your personal and academic goals and working with the challenges to that process.
 If you require additional services, we will refer you to other resources within the community.

 To benefit from counseling it is necessary to be consistent with appointments.
 If you need to cancel and reschedule an appointment, please give the courtesy of a 24-hour notice.
 If you do not show for two sessions without calling in advance you may lose your preferred time and be placed on a waiting list.
 If you are thinking of ending your counseling, it is always best to discuss this decision with your counselor before you stop.
 Your counselor can help identify possible future options and referral sources.